-When Lezlee got back into the treatment room from moving her car and calling her son just a few minutes later, she says she got some surprising news.
+When Lezlee got back into the treatment room after moving her car and calling her son just a few minutes later, she says she got some surprising news.
 “They said, ‘We got him back’ and honestly at that point I didn’t know he was gone, so I was like, ‘OK?’
 They had the intraosseous line in his leg with the needed medication.
 They had him breathing and they were getting ready to intubate him, and they had already called the helicopter.”

 While Mike was breathing on his own and his heart was beating at the point, Dr. Sandoval says he was far from stable.
-“With that in mind I did move toward intubation.
+“With that in mind, I did move toward intubation.
 That's putting a tube down his throat to breathe for him, to help control the airway and make sure that he’s getting enough oxygen.
 When a patient is in flight, you want to make sure you have a controlled airway that you don’t lose en route, because that would become a much more dangerous and scary scenario.”

-While Mike wasn’t at Pikes Peak Regional very long, the impact of the care he received and the the way the staff helped Lezlee through it all made a big impact.
+While Mike wasn’t at Pikes Peak Regional very long, the impact of the care he received and the way the staff helped Lezlee through it all made a big impact.
 Lezlee says, “I would say top to bottom the time at Pikes Peak Regional Hospital was 20 minutes.
 It was an amazingly fast ride, and those people mean a lot to me.
 There were four of them in there, (Dr. Sandoval) the nurses were Sharon and Peg and the (tech) was Sara.”

 It was Sara that Lezlee said held her hand and gave her hugs and words of encouragement.
 “Sara was the one who touched me the most.
 She got his wedding ring and gave it to me - and that meant a lot.”